serverless/blog/posts/2017-07-28-event-driven-influencers-a-cloud-guru.md

 [A Cloud Guru](https://www.acloud.guru/) saw early on that there was a disparity in what people could do in the cloud, and what people knew they could do in the cloud.
 They stepped up to fill in those educational gaps, with a hard focus on serverless computing and the event-driven mindset it facilitates.

-For a company who wants to reap the benefits of event-driven architecture, or for a developer who wants to expand their reach, A Cloud Guru does a great job of keeping relevant.
+For a company who wants to reap the benefits of event-driven architecture, or for a developer who wants to expand their reach, A Cloud Guru does a great job of keeping it relevant.
 They continually cull out the latest industry best practices and create new courses based on what developers really need to know.

 ## Looking to the future

 Look: this is the nature of the web.
 Nothing stays the same.
 As a developer, it will always be necessary to learn new languages and frameworks.
 As a company, it will always be necessary to update your digital strategy in order to stay competitive.
 Education is your weapon.

 A Cloud Guru keeps their eyes on the pulse of what is driving the industry, and updates their course materials in stride.
-As deeper knowledge becomes necessary, they provide certification courses that keep development teams up to date and driving value.
+As deeper knowledge becomes necessary, they provide certification courses that keep development teams up to date and drive value.

 Every change has its bellweather.
 A Cloud Guru is telling you exactly where to look.